Beyond Elicitation: Provision-based Prompt Optimization for Knowledge-Intensive Tasks: Method

 \subsection{Knowledge Gap Filling}

 Our approach identifies knowledge deficiencies that cause prediction errors, moving beyond surface-level pattern recognition to address knowledge gaps.
-Given a current prompt $p$ and failure cases $\mathcal{E} = \{(x,y) \in \mathcal{B}_t : \text{LLM}_{task}(p,x,\ell) \neq y\}$, the system employs $\text{LLM}_{opt}$ to analyze each failure from three critical perspectives: \textbf{1) Error Explanation}: Analyzes the underlying reasons why the current prompt leads to incorrect predictions, examining flaws in LLM's response. \textbf{2) Knowledge Gap Analysis}: Identifies specific domain knowledge missing from the current prompt that is required to resolve the failure cases. \textbf{3) Modification}: Suggests targeted improvements and specific knowledge pieces that should be integrated into the prompt structure.
+Given a current prompt $p$ and failure cases $\mathcal{E} = \{(x,y) \in \mathcal{B}_t : \text{LLM}_{task}(p,x,\ell) \neq y\}$, we employ $\text{LLM}_{opt}$ to analyze each failure from three perspectives: \textbf{1) Error Explanation}: Analyzes the underlying reasons why the current prompt fails, examining flaws in LLM's response. \textbf{2) Knowledge Gap Analysis}: Identifies specific domain knowledge missing from the current prompt that is required to resolve the failure cases. \textbf{3) Modification}: Suggests targeted improvements and specific knowledge pieces that should be integrated into the prompt structure.
 This analysis represents the ``gradients'' $g$ that provide guidance for prompt improvement.
 Based on these gradients $g$, $\text{LLM}_{opt}$ generates $M$ candidate prompts per iteration, each incorporating targeted knowledge to address identified deficiencies.
 To ensure systematic knowledge integration, KPPO organizes the incorporated domain information within each prompt using a structured knowledge hierarchy represented as a directed acyclic graph $\mathcal{T} = (V, E)$.
-The vertex set $V$ is partitioned into two disjoint subsets: \textbf{topic nodes} $V_t$ that represent conceptual categories, and \textbf{note nodes} $V_n$ that contain specific domain facts.
+The vertex set $V$ is partitioned into two disjoint subsets: \textbf{topic nodes} $V_t$, representing non-terminal conceptual categories, and \textbf{note nodes} $V_n$, representing strictly terminal leaf nodes containing atomic domain facts.